-- 1. All Inuit of Nunavik, over 16 years of age and beneficiaries of the James Bay and Northern Quebec Agreement, may participate in the Ivakkak dog team race. - 2.
-All participating teams must have submitted their registration form by mail/email/fax, along with the original copy of their signed waivers by the prescribed due date, original waivers can be submitted in person at the racers meeting prior to the start of the race. - 3.
+- 1. All Nunavik Beneficiaries of the James Bay and Northern Quebec Agreement (JBNQA) may participate in the Ivakkak dog sled race.
+Mushers must be 18 years or older and musher assistants must be 16 years or older. - 2.
+All participating teams must have submitted their registration form by mail/email/fax, along with the original copy of their signed waivers at least 1 month before the race start date.
+Original waivers can be submitted in person at the racers meeting prior to the start of the race. - 3.
 Only purebred Inuit Husky dogs are to be used by participants (see Annex 1 for a detailed description).
-IMPORTANT: Siberian husky dogs or blue eyed dogs will not be accepted under any circumstances.
-Dogs will be checked prior to the start of the race and any dog that doesn't fit these requirements may be removed from the race and returned home.

-4. Dog teams are to be made of 8 to 12 dogs.
+IMPORTANT: Siberian husky dogs or blue-eyed dogs will not be accepted under any circumstances.
+Dogs will be checked prior to the start of the race and any dog that doesn't fit these requirements may be removed from the race and returned home. - 4.
+Dog teams are to be made of 10 to 12 dogs at the start of the race

 IMPORTANT: Participating dog teams must have been trained in the months prior to the race.
 Non-trained dog teams are asked to abstain from participating in the race, as it would not only slow down the overall pace of the race but may also lead the dogs to exhaustion causing the team to quit and the dogs to be carried by snowmobiles, therefore adding to the logistics and costs of the race.
 Participating dog teams should therefore be able to travel at least 40 to 50 miles (or 65 to 80 kilometers) during the course of one day (within the hours of daylight), continuously, day after day.
 It is also highly recommended not to bring a full team of young dogs, as they tire out more easily and may not be able to follow the daily pace of the race.
-Dogs used in participating dog teams should therefore be fully grown or at least a year old.
+Dogs used in participating dog teams should therefore be fully grown and at least a year old.